znuny/Znuny4OTRS-ExternalURLJump/doc/en/feature.md

 # Functionality

-With this extension you will be able to add external links to the agent and customer navigation bar.
+With this add-on you get the possibility to add menu items with links to external URLs in the navigation bar of the agent and customer interface.